victorjonsson/opgen/README.md

 });
 ```

-The application will change to a "mobile" state when the window width is lower than 400px.
+The website will change to a "mobile" state when the window width is lower than 400px.
 Use the event `viewModeChange` to
 detect when this happens.

 ```js